 BS EN 13432 Certification, testing and assessment

 With environmental issues being a hot topic, resource and waste management becomes important for policymakers and governments.
-The main attention has been recently turned on the single-use plastics and their effect on the environment.
+The main attention has been recently turned to single-use plastics and their effect on the environment.
 The UK and EU adopted the BS EN 13432 standard as a means to determine the compostability and anaerobic treatability of packaging materials.
 Bio-based materials i.e. Bioplastics have been becoming increasingly popular in packaging and other single-use applications.
 Bio-based materials can yield a lower carbon footprint and are based on a non-finite feedstock by closing the carbon-cycle loop already existing in nature.

-However, they must fulfil certain criteria to be successful, that is, to be able to biodegrade, either in industrial scale through the organic management system already in place (Anaerobic digestion), wastewater treatment (Aerobic), large scale composting, or through backyard composting (soil composting), or even in a marine environment and pose no harmful/toxic effects on the environment i.e. free of heavy metals and organic contaminants.
+However, they must fulfil certain criteria to be successful, that is, to be able to biodegrade, either on an industrial scale through the organic management system already in place (Anaerobic digestion), wastewater treatment (Aerobic), large scale composting, or through backyard composting (soil composting), or even in a marine environment and pose no harmful/toxic effects on the environment i.e. free of heavy metals and organic contaminants.
 To do this, legislation and standards have been proposed and put in place by the ASTM, ISO, BS and EN bodies.

-According to an HMRC report, no more than 10% of plastic packaging was effectively recovered and recycled in 2018, with the largest amount of it being landfilled and the second largest portion exported outside EU.
+According to an HMRC report, no more than 10% of plastic packaging was effectively recovered and recycled in 2018, with the largest amount of it being landfilled and the second largest portion exported outside the EU.
 There lies a great need for reusable, recyclable or compostable plastic packaging.

 For plastic packaging to be certified as biodegradable EU and UK have adopted the BS EN 13432 standard.